S k i l l

 And so on.

-We now have named and constructed the numerals for the numbers 1 through 99.
+We have now named the numbers 1 through 99, and constructed their numerals.

 Hundreds.
 A collection of ten Tens form the number One Hundred.
 Its numeral is 100.
 Upon letting One Hundred be the unit, we count those Hundreds and name them as follows: